Architecture and Capabilities of Jetstream2¶

 Another huge distinction is that instead of different domains – default (Atmosphere) and tacc (API) domains, there is one namespace for Jetstream2.
 You can change between the CLI, Horizon, Exosphere, and Cacao as you see fit to manage your resources

 Allocations will only be awarded on the primary cloud by default.

 Jetstream2 brings multiple classes of research computing hardware.
 Jetstream2 still has hundreds of CPU-based compute nodes for general purpose virtual machines/computing.
 Jetstream2 also features a small number of large memory nodes with up to 1 terabyte of RAM.
-Jetstream2 makes available 90 nodes of GPU-enabled nodes with four NVIDIA A100 GPUs.
-These are subdivided using NVIDIA virtual GPU (vGPU) to allow Jetstream2 allocations to utilize from 1/7th of a GPU to an entire GPU in their instances to allow everything from educational use requiring a minimal amount of GPU processing power to a full GPU for research workloads.
+Jetstream2 makes available 90 GPU-enabled nodes with four NVIDIA A100 GPUs each.
+These are subdivided using NVIDIA virtual GPU (vGPU) to allow Jetstream2 allocations to utilize from 1/5th of a GPU to an entire GPU in their instances, facilitating everything from educational use requiring a minimal amount of GPU processing power to a full GPU for research workloads.

 Containers and Orchestration¶

 Jetstream2 is bringing support for containers to the forefront of services.
 It will support managing and scaling container-based workloads via the cloud-native functionality of OpenStack Magnum or using standalone Kubernetes deployments.
 Users will be able to deploy Docker Swarm, Apache Mesos, or Kubernetes container orchestration engines to manage and run their container-based research workloads.
 In addition, the features of Cacao will provide similar functionality to individuals who have no desire to access the OpenStack API directly.
 Both approaches allow researchers and educators to scale their workloads dynamically according to their needs.